readium/readium-js/README.md

 The CFI library consists of a number of components that are based on DSL patterns, with reponsibilities as follows:

-* __Configuration__: Maintains properties important to the behaviour of the CFI library.
 * __Parser__: Lexes and parses (in one step) a CFI string.
 It produces either syntax errors or an Abstract Syntax Tree (AST) representation of the CFI, in JSON format.
 * __Interpreter__: Walks the JSON AST and executes instructions for each node in the AST.
 The result of executing the interpreter is to inject an element, or set of elements, into an EPUB content document.
 These element(s) will represent a position, or area, referenced by a CFI.
 * __Instructions__: The implementation of a single statement in the CFI language.
 * __Runtime errors__: A set of errors that might be thrown when interpreting a CFI AST.
+* __Configuration__: Maintains properties important to the behaviour of the CFI library.
+(This component has become less important and may be removed)

 The following describes the rationale behind each component: